ZaikOSS/ZaikosMediaPlayer/README.md

 - **C#**: The primary programming language used for development.
 - **Visual Studio Code**: Used for code editing and development.

-## Contributing

-Feel free to fork the repository, create an issue, or submit a pull request if you want to contribute to the project.

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements